gurus848/FYP-19-20/README.md

 ## Other Notes

-Please use a Python 3.6+ virtual environment for reproducability.
+Please use a Python 3.6+ virtual environment for reproducibility.
+Install packages based on the requirements.txt.

-Please add stuff to .gitignore as necessary
+Please add stuff to .gitignore as necessary.